IgoVeyner/central_park_zoo/README.md

 ## Usage
 To use this app, just clone, run 'rails db:migrate', run 'rails db:seed' and then start the server with 'rails s'.
 Everything should be set up!

+## Contributing
+Bug reports and pull requests are welcome on GitHub at https://github.com/IgoVeyner/central_park_zoo.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the code of conduct.

 This README would normally document whatever steps are necessary to get the application up and running.